konicapatait/ReactConcepts/src/components/hooks/README.md

     | Local vs global           | Local                     | Global            |

 -   `useCallback`
-    -   This hook will return a memorized version of the callback function that only changes if one of the dependencies has changed.
+    -   `useCallback` returns a memorized version of the callback function that only changes if one of the dependencies has changed.
-    -   It is useful when passing callbacks to optimized child componnets that rely on reference equality to prevent unnecessary renders.
+    -   It is useful when passing callbacks to optimized child components that rely on reference equality to prevent unnecessary renders.
     -   Performance optimization always come with cost.
 Refer: https://kentcdodds.com/blog/usememo-and-usecallback

 -   `useMemo`